NASA-Planetary-Science/CCAM_PROSPECT/README.md

 [-d DIRECTORY] [-l LIST] [-o OUT_DIR] [--no-overwrite-rad] [--no-overwrite-ref]

 optional arguments:
-  -h, --help      show this help message and exit
-  -f CCAMFILE     CCAM psv or rad *.tab file
+  -h, --help          show this help message and exit -f CCAMFILE         CCAM psv or rad *.tab file
-  -d DIRECTORY    Directory containing .tab files
-  -l LIST         File with a list of .tab files
-  -c CUSTOMFILE   custom calibration file
+  -d DIRECTORY        Directory containing .tab files to calibrate -l LIST             File with a list of .tab files to calibrate -c CUSTOMFILE       custom calibration file
-  -o OUT_DIR      directory to store the output files --no-overwrite-rad do not overwrite existing RAD files --no-overwrite-ref do not overwrite existing REF files
+  -o OUT_DIR          directory to store the output files --no-overwrite-rad  do not overwrite existing RAD files --no-overwrite-ref  do not overwrite existing REF files --smooth-vio        apply 51-channel filter to smooth VIO region --smooth-vis        apply 51-channel filter to smooth VIS region
 ```

-There are two additional optional arguments, *-c CUSTOMFILE*, and *–no-overwrite-ref*.
+There are four additional optional arguments, *-c CUSTOMFILE*, *–no-overwrite-ref*, *–smooth-vio*, and *-smooth-vis*.
 The custom file option is an input file to use as the denominator in the relative reflectance calibration.
+The smooth options will smooth data in the vio and vis regions.
 An example of calibrating a whole directory to relative reflectance using a custom file is below:

 ```
 $ python full_path/ccam-prospect-x.x.x/ccam_prospect/relativeReflectanceCalibration.py -d /Users/me/raw_files/ -c custom_rad.tab